Laznology/benkyou/README.md

 # Benkyou

 A fast, minimal, and flexible blog starter built with Astro and Tailwind CSS.
 It ships with search, dark mode, RSS, extended Markdown, and smooth page transitions.
+Inspired by [Fuwari](https://github.com/saicaca/fuwari).

 ## Features